 Visitors to the Poulsbo Marina in July of 1981 were intrigued by a small raft-up of classic wooden Chris-Crafts anchored in front of the waterfront park.
 Five member vessels of the Chris-Craft Antique Boat Club were holding the first ever Puget Sound Chris-Craft gathering.
-As the lovely old boats posed for photos, no one present would have ever dreamed that an immense Pacific Northwest Chris-Craft Rendezvous would one day be born, and would grow into the great event we now know.
-As far as we can tell, this is the largest gathering of Chris-Crafts in the world.
+As the lovely old boats posed for photos, no one present would have ever dreamed that an immense Pacific Northwest Chris-Craft Rendezvous would one day be born, and would grow into the great event we know today.
+As far as we can tell, the Puget Sound Chris-Craft Rendezvous is the largest gathering of Chris-Crafts in the world.

 When Milo and Monnie Moen of Classic Yachts brokerage in Des Moines, Washington, began publicizing the first official Rendezvous in the winter of 1989, they utilized their prime location at the Seattle Boat Show to register interested Chris-Craft owners.
-That summer, the first Rendezvous took place at the expansive Port Orchard Marina, attracting somewhere around 50 Chris-Crafts of all ages, styles, sizes, models and conditions.
+That summer, the first Rendezvous took place at the expansive Port Orchard Marina, attracting about forty Chris-Crafts of all ages, styles, sizes and models.
 The formula for the popular event has stayed the same over the years: a broad welcome for boats of any condition, plenty of family fun, great activities for the participants and a warm reception from the lovely people of Port Orchard.
-That formula is reinforced by an honest belief that every Chris-Craft is special, as are the owners who meticulously maintain them.
+That formula is reinforced by an honest belief that every Chris-Craft is special, as are the owners who maintain them.

-Over the years the Rendezvous has attracted a great number of the active Northwest Chris-Craft cruisers and runabouts to Port Orchard.
-The largest gatherings occurred in the early ‘90s where the attendance was over 100 for several years with a record-setting 137 boats in 1996.
+Over time, the Rendezvous has attracted a great number of the active northwest Chris-Craft cruisers and runabouts to Port Orchard.
+The largest gatherings occurred in the early ‘90s when the attendance was over 100 for several years with a record-setting 137 boats in 1996.
 Over the last ten years our attendance has averaged about 80 boats including several from Canada every year.
 We continue to be attended by boats that are fully restored as well as those who are just starting the process all over again.
-We are very supportive of those owners just beginning a restoration as our most coveted award is for “Most Improved” and you can’t win that if you didn’t bring your boat until you were “finished”.
-Famed Chris-Craft historians Jerry Conrad and Chris Smith have brought their expertise and knowledge to several of the events echoing that feeling and giving people additional encouragement.
+We are very supportive of those owners who are just beginning a restoration, as our most coveted award is for “Most Improved” ….and you can’t win that if you don’t bring your boat until it is “finished”.